 Like people around the world, the King’s community has refrained from gathering together during the Covid-19 pandemic.
 Returning to campus in September 2021 marked a major milestone on the path back to the in-person experience of King’s–from attending lectures to Quad life–that we have all missed.

 Keeping our community safe is vital as we work toward this goal.
 Full vaccination for those who are able, in combination with regular, rapid Covid-19 testing and following Public Health guidelines are crucial steps to ensure a safe and successful return to campus.

-Check out our Q & A with President, Bill Lahey and King’s Sexualized Violence Prevention and Response Officer, Jordan Roberts for a talk about vaccines.
+Check out our Q & A with President, Bill Lahey and King’s Sexual Health and Safety Officer, Jordan Roberts for a talk about vaccines.
 Watch to see how King’s implements community care and bodily autonomy into our pandemic plan.

 513 students, faculty and staff responded to our July 2021 vaccination survey.
 As we return to campus keeping everyone safe is vital and we are pleased to have a community working together towards that goal.